Apple

 Go to iPhone Storage > Settings > General.

-How to Clear iPhone Storage?
+How to Clear iPhone Storage Full?

 1. Clear out your photo collection.